 Doing acts of kindness has no age!
 Kids can perform acts of kindness even when they are very young.
-Caring for someone, sharing your stuff with friends, helping the needy are the values that all parents should imbibe on young minds.
+Caring for someone, sharing your stuff with friends, helping the vulnerable are the values that all parents should imbibe on young minds.

 Daily routine life offers so many opportunities for us to be kind and gracious.
 Here are a few ways kids can be kind to all.